By Joel Fuhrman, MD

 6 Worst Foods for Diabetics and for Preventing Diabetes

-The worst foods for diabetes – the foods that elevate blood sugar, reduce insulin sensitivity and increase type 2 diabetes risk – are the foods that are most common in the standard American diet.
+Some of the worst foods for diabetes – the foods that elevate blood sugar, reduce insulin sensitivity and increase type 2 diabetes risk – are the foods that are most common in the standard American diet.

 1. Added Sugars